-The Portland metro area features a number of postsecondary institutions, the largest of which is Portland State University, located downtown.
-The university, with its unique urban campus situated on the South Park Blocks, enrolls more than 28,000 students and is quickly distinguishing itself as a top-notch institution of higher learning.
-U.S News & World Report has named PSU one of the nation’s top “up-and-coming” universities three years in a row, recognizing the school for its service learning and senior capstone programs, along with the positive changes it has made related to academics, student life, facilities and faculty.
+The Portland metro area features a number of postsecondary institutions the largest of which is Portland State University.
+The university with its unique urban campus situated on the South Park Blocks enrolls more than 28000 students.
+And offers exceptional higher education opportunities.
+U.S News & World Report has named PSU one of the nation’s top “up-and-coming” universities three years in a row recognizing the school for its service learning and senior capstone programs along with the positive changes it has made related to academics student life facilities and faculty.

 You can see a list of Portland-area Higher Education Choices here.